In this section we provide the facts about animal research.

 The medical benefits of animal research have been huge.
 Did you know that animal research played an important part in the development of penicillin, blood transfusions, anaesthetics, deep brain stimulation and insulin for diabetics?
 Until such time as we can precisely mimic human and animal biology, and their diseases and treatments, either on a computer or using some other kind of substitute, animal research will continue to be vital to medical advancement.
 Click here to read about the medical advances made possible by animal research.

 Statistics.
 How many animals are used?
 What type?
 Did you know that research on dogs, cats, and primates combined makes up less than 1% of research?
-Get your facts straight by clicking here for the statistics.
+Get your facts straight:

 The 3Rs are principles of good science that scientists must adhere to when conducting animal-based research; they are: Replacement – using non-animal alternatives wherever they exist in order that the only research done using animals is that which can be done no other way, Reduction – using as few animals as possible to attain statistically significant results, as well as finding ways to cut down on the number of animals used for any specific piece of research, Refinement – improving animal welfare in laboratories – this may be by enhanced lab technician training, better enrichment inside the cages for animals, redesign of an experiment, etc. Animals are extremely expensive to keep, and all scientists would like to see the day where animal research is no longer needed, however our level of technology at present is not sophisticated enough to remove the need for animal research.
 You can read more about the 3Rs here.

 As well as the efforts of scientists to use the 3Rs, there are also stringent regulations which researchers and institutions must abide by.
 These include the regulatory requirements and the role of the institutional official; the institutional animal care and use committee (IACUC); and the attending veterinarian.
 Click here for more information on research regulations.